tenacious/Auto.Squirrel/README.md

 ### With a single mouse click you can :

-1. **Update Application Version** the package version is extracted from exe file , you don't need to set this value manually
+1. **Update Application Version** the package version is extracted from exe file , you don't need to set this value manually.
+Right click on a file and select refresh version to update while running.

 2. **Create Squirrel Package** .
 In similar way you do with Nuget Package Manager, just drag the file you want into window.
 No need to create lib/net45 folder.